emma-sax4/emmasax4.info/_collections/posts/why-i-switched-from-circleci-to-github-actions.md

       run: git checkout ${{ env.BRANCH }}{% endraw %}
 ```

-Technically the Checkout Action provides a `v2` to use, but I found that it doesn't work for what I wanted (it rewrites the files upon deploy, meaning each page on my site would receive a new `updated_at` or `lastModifiedAt` date upon each deploy).
-So, I paired the checkout step with the `Switch to Current Branch` step to get around that issue.
+Technically the Checkout Action provides a `v2` to use, but I found that it doesn't work for what I wanted.
+I'll explain more about that later.
+So to bypass those issues, I paired the checkout step with the `Switch to Current Branch` step to get around that issue.

 The next few steps are to set up Bundler, install gems, and build the site.
 I'll just give these steps instead of explaining:
 ```yml